 ❄️Storing suggestions

-Freezer - This red lentil carrot soup can be frozen for 3 months.
-I recommend portioning it out using containers or freezer bags before storing it so you will only take out what you need.
+Freezer - Soup can be frozen for 3 months.
+Portion them out using containers or souper cubes, so you only heat up what you need.

-Reheating - Allow frozen soup to thaw in the fridge overnight.
-You can then reheat it on the stove or in the microwave.
-Add some water to thin the soup up if it gets too thick.
+Reheating - Allow frozen soup to thaw overnight in the fridge.
+Reheat on the stove or in the microwave, adding a splash of water or broth to thin if the soup has thickened too much.

 ❔Commonly asked questions